Find out how to use Apify to scrape web data fast and easily. Step-by-step example of collecting data from CNN.

 Start web scraping with Apify

-You definitely don’t need to be a software developer to start scraping with Apify.
+You definitely don’t need to be a software developer or be involved in web development to start scraping with Apify.
 But some basic knowledge of how the web works is always helpful.
-For example, it’s good to understand what a URL is and have some basic HTML skills, or be familiar with the difference between formats like JSON or CSV.
+For example, it’s good to know what a URL is and have some basic HTML skills, or be familiar with the difference between formats like JSON or CSV.
 But don’t worry, in this tutorial we’ll guide you through the essentials.